 The latest on AUD to SGD exchange rates

-To learn more about the history of the Singapore dollar and its relationship with the Aussie dollar, keep reading below.
+To learn more about the history of the Singapore dollar and its relationship with the Australian dollar, keep reading below.

 The lowdown on the Singapore dollar

 With its roots way back in the Spanish dollar, the Singapore dollar has evolved into a currency all of its own.
 These days, it’s usually written as S$ to differentiate it from all the other dollar currencies out there – and there’s quite a few across the world!